De Brus Cenotaph Information Board.

 Prior Pursglove Sixth Form College..

-The de Brus symposium to be held in March 2016 will be held in the college.
-As part of the symposium the college archives, normally not on display to the public, will be visited.
+The de Brus symposium was held on March 2016 in the college.
+As part of the symposium the college archives, normally not on display to the public, was visited.
 These include the Charter and the Elizabeth l seal which is pictured to the right by kind permission of the College.

 For further information on the symposium see the News section of this website.